 The obelisk provides important information about Antinous, the new city Antinopolis, the temple of Antinous and his cult.
 It has a dedication on each side, one of which is in honour of Hadrian (east side).
 The other three sides are essentially devoted to Antinous as the new deity Osirantinous who is depicted before Thoth, Amun, and an indiscernible Egyptian deity (north, south and west sides).

 The east side relief depicts the Pharaoh Hadrian carrying an offering (missing) in his right hand to a seated falcon-headed god.
-The god is crowned with a sun-disk headdress and holds the scepter in his right hand and the ankh in his left side.
+The god is crowned with a sun-disk headdress and holds the sceptre in his right hand and the ankh in his left side.
 He is Ra-Horakhty.
 Horus was a god of the sky, and Ra was the god of the sun.
 Thus, Ra-Horakhty was thought of as the god of the rising sun.

 In the text below the relief, Antinous, blissfully happy in his apotheosis, requests the demiurge Ra-Hor-Akhty to reward Hadrian for what he has done for him by giving the Emperor and his wife Sabina a long and prosperous reign.
 Hadrian is referred to as “the ruler of every country” and a “lord of both lands ruling over both upper and lower Egypt.
 Hadrian’s wife gets a mention too and is referred to as the Queen of both countries.